Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 - Mix well so that the salt is completely dissolved *

-Valid for all poultry and for pork
+Valid for all poultry and pork